mavryk-network/taquito/docs/global_constant.md

 **Here is a general scenario example of using the global constant:**

-- Alice wants to originate a contract, but its code is so large that it does not fit the Tezos size limit for contracts.
+- Alice wants to originate a contract, but its code is so large that it does not fit the Mavryk size limit for contracts.
 - Alice registers a chosen expression from her contract to the global table of constants by sending a `register_global_constant` operation to the node.
 - The precedent operation returns the index of the registered constant, which corresponds to the hash of the expression (Blake2b hash + Base58 encode + prefix expr)
 - Alice replaces the newly registered expression in the code of her contract with the primitive `constant` and the corresponding hash.